CSPS-EFPC-DAAN/DevOps/README.md

 * **GitHub**, for course content, modules and scripts.
 * **Google Forms**, for [attendance](https://drive.google.com/open?id=12z7dMCZwEJWcG11uFD-4nsZqQpLGy9SY-XJ2OeRQ2ps) and [learning evaluations](https://drive.google.com/open?id=1iNUvyWef2afdbOmUuDx8tsqTKK2MKcqxrqlad798KsA) to be completed every class.

-    **NOTE**: You will recieve a few emails on the week of March 25th with access to Slack and GitHub along with support videos to get you started.
+    **NOTE**: You will receive a few emails on the week of March 25th with access to Slack and GitHub along with support videos to get you started.

 ## For Your Immediate Action